Internet-Draft | autoconfig | March 2025 |

 Multi-factor authentication might not defend against such attacks, because the user may believe to be logging into his email and therefore comply with any multi-factor authentication steps required.¶

-One possible mitigation is to use multiple different DNS servers and verify that the results match, e.g. to use the native DNS resolver of the operating system, and additionally also query a hardcoded DoH (DNS over HTTPS) server.
-Nonetheless, the result should be used with care.¶
+One possible mitigation is to use multiple different DNS servers and verify that the results match, e.g. to use the native DNS resolver of the operating system, and additionally also query a hardcoded DoH (DNS over HTTPS) server.¶

-Such insecure configs may only be used, if the end user confirms the config, particularly the resulting second-level domains.
+If such configs from HTTP are used, the end user MUST explicitly confirm the config, particularly the resulting second-level domains.
 See section "User approval".¶

 Part of the security properties of this protocol assume that the timeframe of possible attack is limited to the moment when the user manually sets up a new mail client.
 This moment is triggered by the end user, and a rare action - e.g. maybe once per year or even less, for typical setups -, so an attacker has limited chances to run an attack.
 While not a complete protection on its own, this reduces the risk significantly.¶